nathan-anderson-GM5Yn5XRVqA-unsplash.jpg

 Disability and body image

-Body image concerns are linked to the development of mental health issues including eating disorders, anxiety, depression and self harm.
+Body image concerns are linked to the development of mental health issues including eating disorders, anxiety, depression and self-harm.
 If you don’t like your body (or a specific part) this can really affect how you feel in general.
 Negative body image may lead us to compare ourselves to others or feel like we are not good enough.
 Negative body image and feelings of shame, discomfort or embarrassment in relation to our bodies may spill over into other areas of our life and prevent us from pursuing activities or goals which are important to us.

 The unrealistic body shapes presented in the media are consistently highlighted as a source of body image pressure.
 Research indicates that the narrow ideals presented in the media of slim flawless women and muscular flawless men can lead to feelings of ‘not measuring up’ or not being ‘good enough’ and are a significant source of body image pressure.
+The discrepancy between the ideals presented and one’s own body shape is a significant source of body image pressure for people of all ages and genders.

 “I don’t see people like me in the media which makes me feel like there’s something wrong with me”